 The compressor is now ready for use.

 Before Each Start-Up:

-- 1. Set the On/Off switch to OFF (O).
+- 1. Place On/Auto/Off lever to "OFF".

-- 2. Pull the regulator knob out and turn counterclockwise to set the outlet pressure to zero.
+- 2. Pull the regulator knob out and turn counter-clockwise to set the outlet pressure to zero.

 - 3. Attach hose and accessories.